`homeboy self`

 Reports one authoritative runtime view spanning the controller and every configured runner so operators never have to manually reason about which Homeboy binary is in effect.
 The controller is the authoritative reference point; each runner row reports its configured executable path, the version and build identity of its active daemon (when connected), and how that compares to the controller.

 When every participant agrees with the controller, agrees is true and the command exits 0.
-When any runner reports a different version or a stale daemon (a daemon started by a different build than the configured runner executable), agrees is false, the disagreement is described in drift_notes, and the command exits non-zero so cook loops can detect binary-identity drift.
+When any runner reports a different version or a stale daemon (a daemon started by a different build than the configured runner executable), agrees is false, the disagreement is described in drift_notes, and the command exits non-zero so cook loops can detect binary-identity or command surface drift.

 cleanup-runtime-tmp